F-1 Optional Practical Training (OPT)

 OPT regulations require you to be physically in the U.S. and in F-1 status at the time of application.

-If you did not apply for OPT, you will negate your eligibility for OPT if you leave the U.S. during the 60-day grace-period.
-Additionally, you will not be able to return to the U.S. on your F-1 status.
+If you did not apply for OPT upon completion of degree and left the U.S., you negate your eligibility for OPT.
+Additionally, you will not be able to return to the U.S. under F-1 visa.

 - OPT Application Timeline